 Note that as atoms migrate from processor to processor, there will be no consistent ordering of the entries within the local vector or array from one timestep to the next.
 The only consistency that is guaranteed is that the ordering on a particular timestep will be the same for local vectors or arrays generated by other compute commands.
 For example, angle output from the compute property/local command can be combined with data from this command and output by the dump local command in a consistent way.

 Here is an example of how to do this:

 compute 1 all property/local atype aatom1 aatom2 aatom3 compute 2 all angle/local theta eng dump 1 all local 1000 tmp.dump index c_1 c_1 c_1 c_1 c_2 c_2

 This compute calculates a local vector or local array depending on the number of keywords.
 The length of the vector or number of rows in the array is the number of angles.
 If a single keyword is specified, a local vector is produced.
 If two or more keywords are specified, a local array is produced where the number of columns = the number of keywords.
 The vector or array can be accessed by any command that uses local values from a compute as input.
-See this section for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.